tp2124/dating-app/docs/notes/mod_4_client_login+register.md

 Components are automatically `@Injectable`.
 That is why you won't see them explicitly tagged, but they will be in services.
 #### Parent to Child Component Communication
 We are sending data down in this example and share data amongst components.
+* `Input` in the child, will have the parent communicate data to the child.
+* `Output` in the child, will have the child communicate data to the parent.
+    * `Output`s will be event emitters that will be monitored/listened to by the parent.

 ### Forms
 Forms can support 2 way bindings from the template (HTML) to the form.